This article may contain compensated links. See our full disclosure here

 Recommended tours of the Accademia

-- Walks of Italy‘s Best of Florence walking tour with David and the Duomo – see David and other masterpieces at the Accademia Gallery followed by a walking tour through the streets of Florence to the magnificent Santa Maria del Fiore cathedral.
-Time: 3 hours 30 minutes, Group size: maximum 15 > more info
+- Take Walk’s (formerly Walks of Italy) Best of Florence walking tour with David and the Duomo – see David and other masterpieces at the Accademia Gallery followed by a walking tour through the streets of Florence to the magnificent Santa Maria del Fiore cathedral.
+Time: 3 hours, Group size: maximum 18 > more info

-- Walks of Italy‘s VIP David & Duomo Tour (including Dome climb) – this morning tour skips the lines to David allowing you time with the statue before the crowds of the day arrive.
+- Take Walk’s (formerly Walks of Italy) VIP David & Duomo Tour (including Dome climb) – this morning tour skips the lines to David allowing you time with the statue before the crowds of the day arrive.
 Then it’s on to the magnificent Duomo where you will skip the lines for the dome climb and incredible views of Florence and the Tuscan countryside.
-Time: 3 hours, Group size: maximum 15 > more info
+Time: 3 hours 30 minutes, Group size: maximum 18 > more info

 The Palazzo Pitti is the former palatial residence of the Grand Dukes of Tuscany.
 The palace was purchased in 1550 by the Medici family, and it served as a symbol of their power over the region of Tuscany.
 Today, the Palazzo Pitti is a cultural complex that houses some of the best museums in Florence.